10PM/10PM/README.md

 ### What do you enjoy?
  - My current 'fandom' interest is **Genshin Impact**.
-     - America, AR53.
-Feel free to ask for my UID if we interact.
+     - America, AR56.
+I also have an alt in Asia, AR43.
+Feel free to ask for my UIDs if we interact.
-- I also enjoy many other pieces of content, such as Nintendo games, `especially the MOTHER/Earthbound series` Your Turn to Die, Puyo Puyo, OMORI, Gantz, and a few unlisted series that I'm too embarrassed to disclose.
+- I also enjoy many other pieces of content, such as Nintendo games, `especially the MOTHER/Earthbound series`.
+I also like Your Turn to Die, Puyo Puyo, OMORI, Gantz, and a few unlisted series that I'm too embarrassed to disclose.
 - I'm... kind of addicted to VRChat...
 I would rather be playing that over PT, where most of you come from.
      -  If you play it as well, let's play together. ^_^ Communication through VRC feels a bit better than being on PT.
 ### Is there anything I should avoid around you?
  - The general thing most people dislike.
 AKA any logical DNI criteria such as racism or homophobia.
  - **PLEASE FOR THE LOVE OF GOD STOP SENDING HATE TO ME.**
      - I have a really bad history of PT stalkers, I'm very hide-heavy because of this.
 Don't take it to heart if I hide you.
- - If you ship Kaeluc/Luckae **as incest**, you're fucking weird.
-     - I understand the Sworn Brothers sentiment and I won't attack you for it but if you ship them with incestual undertones, that's inexcusable.
+     - I'm tired of people attacking me just for liking Genshin.
+I know I'm subhuman, I've been told this countless times.
+ - If you value the morals of fictional characters over real people's traumas...
+I don't want you anywhere near me.
+     - I don't want to get into details but people are really extreme when it comes to this.
+It's understandable if one is doing something illegal but if they're doing something with fictional characters just to cope, please just let them do it if it helps them...
  - Don't harass people for being doubles of you.
 Just hide them.
      - There will always be multiple versions of you in a world of media.
 I had to learn this, so should you.
-  - I'm not a fan of DSMP.
-I knew a couple of people from before they became MCYTers and they ghosted me once they became popular, so it leaves a bad taste in my memory.
+  - I'm uncomfortable with _unironic_ sexual topics.
+     - Jokes are fine but it's weird to talk about that kind of stuff especially if you're a minor.
 ### Anything else you want to say?
 - You guys should really try github for your bios, it's pretty swag.
 ![gif](https://user-images.githubusercontent.com/52664572/135260406-7f426160-3751-4031-8c7a-75de92c8fcc7.gif)